Exabyte-io/documentation/docs/accounts/ui/overview.md

-# Account-related User Interface Components
+# Account-related Interface Components

 Different components are available under the general [interface of our platform](/ui/universal/ui-overview.md) allowing user to inspect or edit information pertaining to Accounts.
-Each of these components is reviewed below, based on the location they can be accessed from:
+Each of these components is reviewed below, based on the location they can be accessed from.

 # Account Profile

 The interface elements accessible from the "Profile" page are reviewed [separately](profile-page.md).
-It has the general appearance as shown below:
+It has the general appearance as shown below.

 ![Account Profile General](/images/account-profile-general.png "Account Profile General")

 # Left Sidebar

 The image below shows components available under the [left sidebar](/ui/universal/left-sidebar.md).
-The user should refer to the number labels to access the corresponding sections below:
+The user should refer to the number labels to access the corresponding sections below.

 ![Account UI left sidebar](/images/left-sidebar-accounts.png "Account UI left sidebar")